A metaphysical teachings about the nature of reality

 1. Motive — the reason for action or existence

-2. Intention and Planning — the trajectory toward fulfillment
+2. Intention — the trajectory toward fulfillment

 3. Execution — how intention is enacted